-Reference Date: 18-August-2014
+Reference Date: 26-January-2015

 FOOD SECURITY SNAPSHOT

-Wheat import needs estimated around average levels
+Wheat import needs estimated at high levels

 Above-average domestic crop production harvested in 2014 but import requirements increasing

 The 2014 grain harvest in Libya was concluded in June.
 Normal meteorological conditions were reported to have favoured good crop establishment and development of the 2014 winter wheat and barley crops, resulting in a harvest of about 200 000 tonnes, similar to last year.

-Recovery from the 2011 conflict but recent escalation of conflict a set-back to the economy
+Continuing conflict a set-back to the economy